ottogroup/palladium/docs/user/upgrading.rst

 ----------------------------------------------------------

-Users of :class:`palladium.persistence.Database` that are upgrading from version 0.9.1 to a more recent version (maybe 1.0) are required to invoke pld-upgrade with an explicit ``--from`` version like so:
+Users of :class:`palladium.persistence.Database` that are upgrading from version 0.9.1 to a more recent version (e.g. 1.0) are required to invoke pld-upgrade with an explicit ``--from`` version like so:

 .. code-block:: bash